All Products

 serviceParams: # The service integration parameters.

-MessageBody: $ # The mapped input is used as the body of the message you want to send.
+MessageBody: $ # The mapped input is used as the body of the message that you want to send.

 Flow role configuration